With equal parts ingenuity, creative expression and personal innovation, this basement remodel is a true conversation starter.

 Attention to detail appears to be the major theme in this innovative basement remodel.
 Granted, its overall design scheme leans heavily towards a rich, industrial vibe, some of the most exciting elements are found less in its strategic layout and more in the captivating accent pieces peppered throughout that give it a distinct and well-defined personality.

 When owners Jake and Candi Slobodnik prepared to roll up their sleeves and dive into their basement remodel project, they took this previously blank slate and created an incredibly artistic statement that fluently speaks the language of their lifestyle.
-When Jake, an accomplished designer and professional photographer, and his wife Candi, an attorney and fellow photographer, moved into this home in 2018, the unfinished basement offered the perfect canvas from which to indulge his innovative eye for design and her creative instincts.
+When Jake, an accomplished designer and professional photographer, and his wife Candi, a Kansas City attorney and fellow photographer, moved into this home in 2018, the unfinished basement offered the perfect canvas from which to indulge his innovative eye for design and her creative instincts.

 “We wanted to create a space that was inviting to friends and showcased who we are and what we love: games, movies, and, of course, good beers and cocktails!” exclaimed Jake.